 Hi, thank you for coming to my page.
 My name is Juju and I am mother to Zizi.
 This ‘about’ is written as a letter to you.
 If you are looking for a more succinct bio, please scroll down to the bottom.

-I am a doula, writer, mama, educator, yerbera, and Student Midwife.
+I am a doula, writer, mama, educator, yerbera, and soon to be Student Midwife.
 I became a doula because I know (first hand) how important this journey is for starting a new person.

 It is not easy, tho.
 Society does a crummy job that makes it harder for people with uterus to get the reproductive care that they need.
 Often times, the care is solely medical and heavily focused on the fetus/baby, not the person, the mother, or the partner, and much less the community.